PlayAINetwork/PlayAI-Node-Client/local/register_model.md

 ### What is there to test in this
-1. Verify that list model api return emtry at the launch of service
+1. Verify that list model api return empty at the launch of service
 2. Verify that list model api does not return empty post registering a model from signed URL
 3. Verify that prediction call to the `model_name` and data is able go get the inference results